sybrew/the-seo-framework/readme.txt

 		* `the_seo_framework_get_term_meta`, this was deprecated since 3.1.0.
 			* Use `the_seo_framework_term_meta_defaults` instead.
 * **Browser notes:**
+	* We've now completely abandoned support for Internet Explorer.
+Goodbye, old, annoying friend.
+		* TODO consider "no-js versions for IE".
+		* TODO clean up polyfills & fixes related to IE.
-	* TODO: With our most excellent users moving to HTTP/2 and beyond, we're going to take full advantage of this by sending out more scripting files.
+	* With our most excellent users moving to HTTP/2 and beyond, we're going to take full advantage of multiplexing by sending out more scripting files.
 		* More files is good, because we can selectively send out the files; so there's less code to parse in your browser on most requests.
 		* This also alleviates some strain on your server, as we don't have to blindly fill states and values for all requests every time.
 		* And, most importantly, maintaining the code will be much easier; so, we can deploy faster with fewer errors.